Network for Sustainable Cyclades

 1- The problem:

-The natural and built landscape of the Cyclades, more than a thousand years old, handmade, unique and fragile, is in imminent danger of permanent and irreversible disappearance of its basic structural characteristics, despite the obligations arising from European legislation, the Treaty of Florence on Landscape and its incorporation into the existing Greek institutional framework.
+The natural and built landscape of the Cyclades, which is more than a thousand years old, handmade, unique and fragile, is in imminent danger of permanent and irreversible disappearance of its basic structural characteristics, despite the obligations arising from European legislation, the Florence Convention on Landscape and its incorporation into the existing Greek institutional framework.

-The Cycladic Islands have been a dream and a haven of peace and authenticity for millions of people worldwide since the 1950s.
-However, they are currently threatened by the senseless overexploitation of their unique gifts and the image they have created worldwide through constructions of a different scale and aesthetics.
+The Cycladic Islands, which since the 1950s have served as a dream and a haven of peace and authenticity for millions of people from all over the world, are currently threatened by the senseless overexploitation of these unique gifts and the image they have created worldwide through constructions of a different scale and aesthetics.

-How many people can an island ultimately accommodate, not only without being altered but “withstanding” the daily pressures of each element of its unique capital, even if its management is dramatically improved?
-Has the carrying capacity already been exceeded, at least on some islands?
+How many people can an island finally accommodate, not just without being altered, but to “withstand” the daily pressure of every element of its unique capital, even if its management is dramatically improved?
+Has the Carrying Capacity already been exceeded, at least on some islands?

-The continuing anxiety of residents, workers, and businessmen to ensure sufficient income during the short tourist season has resulted in a new expression, “it’s only two months and it will pass,” which reveals the annoyance of many with the current situation of frantic 24-hour rhythms, where the working conditions of all are the first victim.
+The continuing anxiety of many of the old and newer residents, workers and entrepreneurs to ensure sufficient income in the short tourist season has led to the expression “two months is two months and it will pass”, which reveals the annoyance of more and more of them by the new situation of frantic 24-hour rhythms, where the working conditions of all are the first victim.
 Those who have chosen the islands as their second home are also showing discontent, while more than a few are leaving them.
-Overtourism has arrived.
+Overtourism is here.

 While acknowledging the economic benefits of tourism, it appears that this industry has reached its limits.
 The natural, cultural, social and productive elements that allow for its sustainability are deteriorating.
 Its replacement by another form of artificial capital – however much the younger settlers of the islands may have no image of the past to compare with – can hardly have similar results.
 Therefore, we need to focus on planning and managing the natural and built environment, protecting and strengthening the primary sector and local economy, and promoting the cohesion of local communities.
 We must also address the challenges of the climate crisis and strive for the sustainability and self-sufficiency of the islands.
 In this context, tourism development should be just one of the factors considered in a comprehensive plan to protect and develop islands.